cyph3rryx/Notes/Reverse Engineering/README.md

-# Reverse Engineering Notes
+# Reverse Engineering and Malware Analysis Notes

-Welcome to the "Reverse Engineering Notes"!
+Welcome to the "Reverse Engineering and Malware Analysis Notes"!
 This repository contains comprehensive notes covering various aspects of reverse engineering, with a focus on malware analysis.
 These notes can serve as a valuable resource for understanding the basics of reverse engineering.

 ## Table of Contents